Career Transition Services (CTS) providers must:

 a.
 Provide each graduate with an assessment and counseling to determine their capabilities, and based on their capabilities, provide assistance in updating resumes, improving interviewing skills, developing self-advocacy skills, and developing additional job search strategies throughout the Career Transition Period (CTP).

 b.
-Continue to collaborate with each graduate throughout the Career Transition Period (CTP) to assess his or her transition needs and to ensure progress toward career goals, including certification or licensing, as outlined in the student’s Personal Career Development Plan (PCDP).
+Continue to collaborate with each graduate throughout the Career Transition Period (CTP) to assess his or her transition needs and to ensure progress toward career goals, including certification or licensing, as outlined in the student’s My Pathway to Achieving Career Excellence (MyPACE) Career Plan and Pathway Achievement Record (PAR).

 R3.
 Placement Services